Fxztam/setup_pg_adb/livelabs/create-user/create-user.md

-# Create and Enable a Database User
+# Create Database Roles and User

 ## Introduction

 This lab walks you through the steps to get started with SQL Developer Web.
 You will learn how to create a user in SQL Developer Web and provide that user the access to SQL Developer Web.

-Estimated time: 3 minutes
+Estimated time: 10 minutes

 ### Objectives

-- Learn how to setup the required database roles in SQL Developer Web.
+- Learn how to setup the required database roles
-- Learn how to create a database user in SQL Developer Web.
+- Learn how to create a database user

 ### Prerequisites

-* Oracle cloud account
+- An ADB instance provisioned in the previous step
-* Provisioned Autonomous Database Shared Instance
+- A Graph Server instance provisioned in the previous step

-## **STEP 1:** Create database roles
+## **STEP 1:** Login to SQL Developer Web

 Login as the Admin user in SQL Developer Web of the newly created ADB instance.